OpenZWave/python-openzwave/docs/INSTALL_ARCH.rst

 Install the needed tools
 ========================

-You must install mercurial and subversion to get sources of python-openzwave and openzwave.
-Look at the documentation of your Linux distribution to do that.

-On a debian like distribution :

-    sudo apt-get install mercurial subversion

 You need cython (0.14 or 0.15) to compile the python library (libopenzwave.pyx).
 Some users have reported errors when using 0.16.
 You also need some python depencies